Probing Heavy Dark Matter in Red Giants: Conclusion and Discussion

 The resulting constraints on DM parameter space are summarized in Fig.~\ref{fig:result}.
 Ingress and thermalization conditions (magenta curve) impose only mild restrictions, while the self-gravitating collapse sets a stronger bound (green curve).
 In the absence of annihilation, elastic scattering can still provide sufficient heating (red curve), though this region is already excluded by current direct detection bounds.
 However, when annihilation is included, the heating rate is significantly enhanced by a factor of $1/v_{\rm cut}^2 \sim 10^3$, that leads to a sensitive probe of DM as comparable to direct detection searches, particularly for masses around $10^{11}\,{\rm GeV}$ and spin-independent cross sections around $10^{-37}\,{\rm cm}^2$.
 We note that the current best direct detection constraint~\cite{LZ:2022lsv} in Fig.~\ref{fig:result} is extrapolated from the constraint for the sub-$\rm TeV$ DM and may be less robust in the high mass, large cross section regime due to potential Earth-shielding effects.
 Hence, RG observations offer a complementary probe of DM in this otherwise inaccessible regime.

-It is noteworthy to compare our results with earlier works~\cite{Lopes:2021jcy,Dessert:2021wjx,Hong:2024ozz} that also explore DM-triggered helium flashes in RGs.
-Refs.~\cite{Lopes:2021jcy} and \cite{Hong:2024ozz} focus on DM masses around the weak scale $\sim 1\,{\rm TeV}$, where annihilation becomes important even before gravitational collapse.
-In those cases, energy deposition via DM self-annihilation, which is equilibrated with the capture rate, occurs over the thermal radius scale, much larger than the compact heating region relevant to our interest.
-Ref~\cite{Dessert:2021wjx} examine macroscopic DM with masses of $10^{17}$-$10^{20}\,{\rm g}$, which also leads to heating over large spatial scales.
-While all these studies, including ours, apply similar diffusion-based runaway criteria, our analysis is distinct in exploring helium ignition under smaller ignition radii, relevant for DM in the mass regime, where pre-collapse annihilation is negligible.
+It is noteworthy to compare our results with earlier studies~\cite{Lopes:2021jcy,Dessert:2021wjx,Hong:2024ozz} that also explore DM-triggered helium flashes in RGs.
+Refs.~\cite{Lopes:2021jcy} and \cite{Hong:2024ozz} focus on weak scale DM, $m_\chi\sim 1\,{\rm TeV}$, for which annihilation can become important even before gravitational collapse.
+In that regime, energy deposition from DM self-annihilation, which is equilibrated with the capture rate, occurs over spatial scales much larger than the thermal radius scale, which implies a heated region that is far more extended than the compact, near point-like heating relevant to our setup.
+Consequently, analyses in this mass range generally require a broader hydrodynamical treatment of the stellar response.
+Ref.~\cite{Dessert:2021wjx} examines macroscopic DM with masses of $10^{17}$-$10^{20}\,{\rm g}$, which also leads to heating over large spatial scales comparable to a non-gravitational interaction size.
+While all these studies, including ours, apply similar diffusion-based runaway criteria, our analysis is distinct in exploring helium ignition under much smaller ignition radii, relevant for DM in the mass regime, where pre-collapse annihilation is negligible.
 This allows for a significant localized heating scenario and a correspondingly more stringent ignition condition.

 In conclusion, RGB stars provide a sensitive and complementary probe of heavy DM with sizable interactions.
 Our findings highlight a novel astrophysical window into DM that could be further explored with improved stellar modeling and future observational advances.